couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ### Plugin Example

 Plugins are a tool for reusing logic in multiple schemas.
-Suppose you have several models in your database and want to add a loadedAt property to each one.
+Suppose you have several models in your database and want to add a function to log all doc before save.
 Just create a plugin once and apply it to each Schema using the `plugin` function:

 ```javascript